 • pain, usually in the left side of the abdomen;

-• frequent constipation, which alternate with diarrhea;
+• frequent constipation, alternating with diarrhea;

 • bloating.